complied/FitnessTrackerV2/README.md

     + Used Enum to keep things more secure and manager
     + Used Struc to store map which includes a vector

+v - 0.7
++ Updated WorkoutLogger
++ Swapped the old module - Arrays - Vectors and Maps
++ Implemented Unordered map to compare leaderboards between different workouts
+  + Up to User Dependent workout logger now
+  + Uses WorkoutMap to store these workouts
+  +  Passes these down and then compares with std::sort()
+        - bug was caused because of this
+     + Swapped it out with multimap.

++ Added full user input validation
+   + Ensures activity input is non-empty
+   + Confirms duration is a positive number
+   + Parses date using stoi()

+Validates format YYYY-MM-DD and ensures date is before 202
 ===================================================

 Youtube Video here ------ > https://www.youtube.com/watch?v=IcDLU2BOBRM